UW-CTRL/AA548-spr2024/bite-size-notes/week-2-d-Intro-To-Convex-Optimization.md

 * Polyhedra
 * Positive semidefinite cone

-For more information on the above convex sets, take a look at [1]
+For more information on the above convex sets, take a look at [1] page 37.

 **Convex Functions:**
 * $f: \pmb{R^n} \rightarrow \pmb{R}$ is convex if the domain of $f$ is a convex set and for all $x,y \in f, 0 \leq \theta\leq1$ we have